ishswar/katacoda-scenarios/cka-cluster-with-kind/step2.md

 ```

 ![](./assets/note.png)
 ** **NOTE** ** : Now you might think why are we not hitting on Nodes
 IP/Host name and on port 32070 ?
-This is because we are using Kind and
+This is because we are using **Kind** and
 the Nodes are running inside Docker container.
 So , we can't hit Node's
-port 32070 - inited we have to map that port to local server and we can
+port 32070 - instead we have to map that port to local server and we can
 only hit those ports.

 You can see below we have asked kind to do this port mapping for us
-before hand so we don't have to anything now.
+*before* hand so we don't have to anything now.

 ![ETCD Leader](./assets/KIND-2-small.png)

-### Invoke same end-point on kind-worker node
+### Invoke same end-point on `kind-worker` node

-We expect below curl command to fail as - there is no `test` pod running
+We expect below curl command to **fail** as - there is no local `test` pod running
-on kind-worker node and as test-svc service is suppose to look for LOCAL
+on *kind-worker* node and as test-svc service is suppose to look for LOCAL
-end-point (becuse of *externalTrafficPolicy: Local*) it will fail
+end-point (because of *externalTrafficPolicy: Local*) it will fail

 Lets call with timeout if end-point is not working it will ***fail*** in 4
 seconds